Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-8/003-forms-and-controlled-componets/README.md

+# forms and Controlled components

+In React, a controlled component is a component that has its state controlled by React instead of having its state managed internally by the component itself.
+In other words, the component's state is controlled by passing it down as props from a parent component, and any changes to the component's state are handled by calling a callback function also passed down as props.

+## Uncontrolled
 ## htmlFor

 like `class`in javaScript, `for` is a reserved keyword used in loops.
 When you try to make a label, you need to `for` attribute. in place of this you will use the `htmlFor`